Colombian Navy: Ships

 (Note: Some sources have cited the acquisition of up to 4 CPV-40 vessels, however, as of April 2011, only one has been confirmed launched, and budgetary constraints may change this number in the future.) in 2011–2012, two oceanic patrol vessels (Fassmer OPV-80) (2011–2013), and the research and development of an indigenous corvette or frigate-class vessel ("Plataforma Estratégica de Superficie"), planned towards 2018–2020.

-7 October 2011, South Korea announced they would donate a recently retired to Colombia as part of a drive to boost arms exports to the South American region.
+On 7 October 2011, South Korea announced they would donate a recently retired to Colombia as part of a drive to boost arms exports to the South American region.
 An-Yang (PCC-755) was decommissioned by the Republic of Korea Navy (RoKN) on 29 September, having been active for some 28 years since entering service in 1983.